Planetbiru/MagicObject/manual/includes/_simple-object.md

 1. using a subfix in the form of a property name written in camelcase style.
 2. using one parameter, namely the property name.

-**Warning!**

-Be careful using the `push` method. `push` will force a property to be an array.
-If the property has a value other than an array and the user calls the `push` method on that property, MagicObject will delete the previously stored data and convert the property to an array.

 ```
 <?php